strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ```

 >You may see a browser warning because we are using self-signed certificates.
-This warning is safe to ignore.
+This warning is safe to ignore, so choose the options to proceed when prompted.

 Stop the server when you're done verifying the results.